villie17/CarND-Path-Planning-Project/README.md

 2. Avoid any collisions.

 Provided input:
-1. Localization information.
+1. Localization information
-   Ego car's location(x,y,s,d) and velocity are provided
+   * Ego car's location(x,y,s,d) and velocity are provided
  2. Sensor fusion
-   All cars in environment and their location and velocity is provided
+   * All cars in environment and their location and velocity is provided

 Output:
 1. Set of trajectory points in front of car